jobrouter/typo3-process/Documentation/installation.rst

 .. note::

-   The extension works with TYPO3 v10 LTS.
+   The extension is available for TYPO3 v10 LTS.

 .. _installation-requirements: